Why it Matters, Why Your Network Can’t Always Deliver it, and How to Ensure It Does

 often increases when more bandwidth is available.

 The root of the problem lies in the fact that TCP, the most widely used network protocol, misinterprets jitter as congestion caused by either too many packets flooding the available bandwidth, or a hardware failure somewhere on the path.
-In response, TCP reduces throughput, slowing down network traffic in an unfortunate effort to prevent data loss even when plenty of bandwidth is available and all network equipment is fully operational.
+In response, TCP reduces throughput, slowing down network traffic in an effort to prevent data loss even when plenty of bandwidth is available and all network equipment is fully operational.

 Increasing Sources of Jitter